 Knowing the signs and symptoms and how to prevent heat stroke from occurring so you can enjoy the great outdoors all spring and summer long.

 What Is Heat Stroke?

 According to the Mayo Clinic, heat stroke is a condition brought on by long-term exposure to high temperatures and/or physical activity, which cause the body to overheat.
 This excessive exposure impairs the body's ability to cool itself down and an individual is said to be experiencing heat stroke when their body temperature reaches 104 degrees Fahrenheit/40 degrees Celsius or higher.

 In addition to a high body temperature, the symptoms of heat stroke are:

-- Hot, dry skin (caused by exposure to hot weather) or very clammy, cool and damp skin (caused by exertion)
+Hot, dry skin (caused by exposure to hot weather) or very clammy, cool and damp skin (cause by exertion)

 According to the National Institutes of Health (NIH), anyone who is exposed to high temperatures or exerts themselves for a long period of time can be at risk for heat stroke.
 However, extra special attention must be paid for the elderly and children as well as anyone with a medical condition that impacts their body's ability to regulate temperature including heart disease, lung disease, kidney disease and obesity.

 If you suspect someone you're with is suffering from heat stroke, the first thing to do is call for an ambulance.
 While you're waiting for help to arrive, do what you can to cool them off -- get them in a cool place out of the sun and have them lay down, elevate their feet above head, remove any excess clothing, give them a drink with added electrolytes, get them into a tub of cool water or otherwise get them wet with cool water or use ice packs.